r-lib/testthat/README.md

 Overview
 --------

-Testing your code can be painful and tedious. **testthat** tries to make testing as fun as possible, so that you get a visceral satisfaction from writing tests.
+Testing your code can be painful and tedious, but it greatly increases the quality of your code. **testthat** tries to make testing as fun as possible, so that you get a visceral satisfaction from writing tests.
 Testing should be addictive, so you do it all the time.
 To make that happen, testthat:

 -   Provides functions that make it easy to describe what you expect a function to do, including catching errors, warnings, and messages.

--   Easily integrates in your existing workflow, whether it's informal testing on the command line, building test suites or using R CMD check.
+-   Easily integrates in your existing workflow, whether it's informal testing on the command line, building test suites, or using R CMD check.

--   Can re-run tests automatically as you change your code or tests.

 -   Displays test progress visually, showing a pass, fail, or error for every expectation.
 If you're using the terminal or a recent version of RStudio, it'll even colour the output.